ehsan11100/AdGuard/Configuration.md

      * `parental_cache_size` — Parental Control cache size (in bytes)
      * `cache_time` — Safe Browsing, Safe Search, Parental Control cache TTL
      * `max_goroutines` — Max. number of parallel goroutines for processing incoming requests
+     * `ipset` — List of domain-ipset_name associations for adding IP addresses of the specified domain names to an ipset list.
+Syntax: `DOMAIN[,DOMAIN].../IPSET_NAME[,IPSET_NAME]...`.
+IPv4 addresses are added to an ipset list with `ipv4` family, IPv6 addresses - to `ipv6` ipset list.  ipset list must exist.
+This setting is supported on Linux only.
+This feature is similar to `--ipset` in dnsmasq.
  * `filters` — List of filters, each filter has the following values:
    * `enabled` — Current filter's status (enabled/disabled).
    * `url` — URL pointing to the filter contents (filtering rules).